 The specialized subjects are taught throughout the three years of the BA programme: accessory projects, which deal with projects related to bags, footwear, gloves, headwear; and in addition bookbinding, which covers both traditional and contemporary bookbinding and design.
 The specialized studies are supported by traditional technologies along with contemporary methods and lectures.

-In addition to the great variety of specialised skills, the students acquire specific knowledge in the fields of activity that support the creativity of the designer/artist, and the skills for working independently, in a team or in collaboration with a client (compiling a portfolio, sustainable design, business fundamentals, etc.).
+In addition to the great variety of specialized skills, the students acquire specific knowledge in the fields of activity that support the creativity of the designer/artist, and the skills for working independently, in a team or in collaboration with a client (compiling a portfolio, sustainable design, business fundamentals, etc.).

 Project-based studies at both higher education levels enable changes of topic to be made in the curriculum as needed and provide the students with greater freedom to decide on the content of their education.

 The department cooperates with foreign universities and has an expanding programme of student and faculty exchanges.
-The high quality of the specialised education is proven by the positive feedback and the accomplishments achieved by the students, faculty members and graduates at exhibitions and competitions, and the awards they have received.
+The high quality of the specialized education is proven by the positive feedback and the accomplishments achieved by the students, faculty members and graduates at exhibitions and competitions, and the awards they have received.

 During the last few years, we have developed the curriculum by turning greater attention to the subjects and methodologies that support creativity, develop the skills necessary for presenting one’s ideas, and provide experiences for working in a team and with clients.
 The department supports the students’ wishes to attend schools of higher education elsewhere in Europe for one to two semesters as exchange students.